 top of page

-We use Time:o:stat central heating controls in all of our student homes for a number of reasons; but mainly because it puts you in control.
+We use Time:o:stat and Inspire central heating controls in our student homes for a number of reasons; but mainly because it puts you in control.

 1. Press the :t: button on the control panel which will be located in either the kitchen or the hallway.

 2. The control panel will now show three times.
-The time at the top of the screen is the time now and the two times at the bottom of the screen are the times the heating will come on, each time for two hours.
+The time at the top of the screen is the time now and the two times at the bottom of the screen are the times the heating will come on.
 If the time or programmed times need changing please let us know.

 3. You can increase the temperature during these times by pressing the red + button; or decrease the temperature pressing the blue - button.
 A flame symbol should show up on the screen to indicate the boiler has fired up.